astronomer/astro-docs/ac/next/install-vm.md

     ```sh
     sudo -e /etc/systemd/system/astronomer-core@.service
     ```

+2. Using a text editor, create a file called `astronomer-core` and edit it to contain these environment variables and values:

+    ```sh
+    AIRFLOW_HOME=/usr/local/airflow/
+    AIRFLOW__CORE__LOAD_EXAMPLES=False
+    PATH=$PATH:/home/astro/airflow-venv/bin
+    ```

+    When you run Airflow for the first time, a file called `airflow.cfg` will be generated in your `AIRFLOW_HOME` directory.
+If you want to configure environment variables that apply to all of your machines, we recommend specifying them in that `airflow.cfg` file.
+For more information, read the Apache Airflow documentation on [Setting Configuration Options](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html).

-2. Using the text editor of your choice, add the following to the file you just created:
+3. Using the text editor of your choice, add the following to your systemd unit file:

     ```
     [Unit]